On the convergence analysis of the decentralized projected gradient descent method: Simulations

-We initialized the points $x_i(0)$ as independent random variables generated from a standard Gaussian distribution and then apply the projection operator.
-In this simulation, we set the problem dimensions and the number of agents as $d= 5$, $p=2$, and $n=50$.
-We use a connected graph constructed based on the Watts and Strogatz model where each node has four out-neighbors.
-Then we consider the relative convergence error $R_1(t)$ and the relative consensus error $R_2(t)$ which are defined as follows:
+for all $1\leq k \leq d$.
+We initialized the points $x_i(0)$ by choosing independent random variables generated from a standard Gaussian distribution after applying the projection operator.
+The variables $p_i\in \mathbb{R}^{d\times p}$ and $q_i\in\mathbb{R}^{p}$ are randomly chosen from the uniform distribution on $[0,1]$.
+In this simulation, we set the problem dimensions and the number of agents as $d=10$, $p=5$, and $n=30$.
+In addition, each agent has four neighbors based on the Watts and Strogatz model.
+We consider the relative convergence error

+and examine the graphs of $R(t)$ with various constant stepsizes and diminishing stepsizes.
+We compute the values for the constants $L$ and $\mu$ by